aridjayarecipes/cutesrecipes.web.app/content/post/1983-steps-to-prepare-any-night-of-the-week-curd-rice-in-new-avatar.md

 - "1/4 cup chopped musk melon"
 - "1/4 cup pomegranate"
 recipeinstructions:
 - "Check if the cooked rice is soft or not.
-If it's not add some water and cook until soft and mushy.
+If it&#39;s not add some water and cook until soft and mushy.
 Add curd and mix well with clean hands.
 Add milk, salt and mix everything well."
 - "Prepare tempering by adding mustard seeds to hot oil, then add all other things under the section.
 Switch off flame, cool a little and add to the rice mixture."
 - "Chop the fruits finely and keep them ready.
 If you are packing for lunch, put in airtight tiffin box and ask your kid to add just before having food."
 - "Yummy curd rice with totally modern avatar is ready for everyone to have."